The charge sensitive preamplifier can be connected to the detector using one of two methods: 'AC' or 'DC' coupling.

 AC_coupling

-Cremat's CR-150-R6 evaluation board uses an AC-coupling scheme in part because of the improved performance with large detector currents.
-More information can be found in the specifications for the CR-150-R6.
+Cremat's CR-150-R6 evaluation board uses an AC-coupling scheme in part because of the improved performance with large detector currents and improved count rate limitations.

 There are two possible disadvantages of using AC coupling.
 The first is that the decay of the preamplifier signal has two different decay times when using AC coupling.
 The first is the decay time of the preamplifier (for the CR-110 this figure is 140 microseconds).
 The second decay time is the slower decay of the coupling capacitor times the bias resistor.
 This decay time is on the order of one second.
 So if the shape of the signal at very long times is important, then you must consider the extra decay of due to the coupling capacitor.
 In almost all applications this is not important, however.